Large-Action-Model/dom_parser/tests/README.md

 ## Notes

-- Tests use `sys.path` manipulation to import from `src/` directory
+- Tests use `sys.path` manipulation to import from parent directory
 - All imports are properly structured for the new package organization
 - Tests validate both functionality and proper error handling
 - Integration tests ensure all components work together correctly